Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations

 Then, $\JPQM(\by) \leqslant \JBVS(\by)$ for every $\by \in \Rn$, with $\JPQM(\by) = \JBVS(\by_{k})$ at each $k \in \{1,\dots,K\}$.
 Moreover, a short calculation gives

 How good is $\JPQM$ as an initial condition for the HJ PDE~\cref{eqn:intro2}?
-Again, in light of~\cref{thm:prior_optimality}, $\JPQM$ cannot reconstruct $\bx \mapsto S(\bx,t)$.
-Nonetheless, a formal calculation yields
+A formal calculation, relegated to~\cref{app:pqm_calc}, yields

 for some $k \in \{1,\dots,K\}$.
-See~\cref{app:pqm_calc} for more details.
-Hence $\JPQM$ leads to an approximation of $(\bx,t) \mapsto S(\bx,t)$ that is finite everywhere.
+The PQM approximation now leads to an approximation of $(\bx,t) \mapsto S(\bx,t)$ that recovers $\{S(\bx_{k},t)\}$ and is finite everywhere.
+How accurate it is, however?
 In the next section, we describe how max-plus algebra theory~\cite{akian2006max,fleming2000max,gaubert2011curse} can be used to quantify the approximation errors more precisely.